RicardoBrancas/CRC_1/README.md

 The report itself is in the file report.tex

+The execute.sh file contains all the commands needed to generate the figures. (some of them are very computationally intensive)

 ## Java
 In java directoy, you can find some source files, and webgraph and it's dependencies.